 If you're interested in food avoid the central weeks of August.

 Most of the markets and food shops are closed and also our Bologna food tours take some rest.

 Live music in rock and jazz clubs like Locomotiv, Covo Club, Cantina Bentivoglio and Bravo Cafè.

-Meat broth starts to boil, tagliatelle with porcini mushrooms pop up in the menus and Trebbiano grapes are getting ready to turn into balsamic soon.
+Meat broth starts to boil, tagliatelle with porcini mushrooms pops up on the menus and Trebbiano grapes are getting ready to turn into balsamic.

 October 4th is Bologna's Saint day: a good time to celebrate, worse if you are more interested in shopping because almost everything but churches and museums is closed.